Automatically 'Verifying' Discrete-Time Complex Systems through Learning, Abstraction and Refinement: Evaluation

 \subsubsection{RQ3: Is LAR able to learn models in a property-guided way?}

 Recall that LAR aims to learn a model which is sufficiently accurate to show that the probability of reaching certain states is less than $r$.
 Thus, with a larger $r$, ideally a coarser model which is easier to comprehend will be learned.
 In the above experiments, we fix $r$ to be 20\% more than the actual probability.
-In the following, we perform additional experiments to show the effect of having different $r$ values (i.e., 40\%, 80\% and 100\% above the actual probability or 1 if it is more than 1).
-The results are shown in Table~\ref{tb:exp2}.
+In the following, we perform additional experiments to show the effect of having different $r$ values.
+That is, we run $r$ which are 40\%, 80\% and 100\% above the actual probability (for SWaT configuration 1 and 2, we run $r$ which are 2/3/4 times of the actual probability since $P_{act}$ is a small value).
+The results are shown in Table~\ref{tb:exp2} (-- means no results because the threshold is larger than 1.).

 It can be observed that for benchmark systems, similarly or identical models are learned by LAR for different $r$-values.
 The reason is that for these relatively small systems, it is easy to learn a model which produces accurate verification results after few iterations.
 In contrast, for the SWaT system, LAR learns a coarser model with fewer states, and less accurate result (which is still good enough to prove the property).
+We thus have the following answer to RQ3. \begin{framed} \emph{Answer to RQ3: LAR is able to learn models at different abstraction levels in a property-guided way.} \end{framed}